CheekyGhost-Labs/IndexStore/README.md

 - Check if a symbol is invoked by a test case
 - Identify empty extensions

+### High Level Topics:

+`IndexStore` is a layer of abstraction over the `indexstore-db`, aimed at simplifying queries and making codebase exploration more intuitive.
+Here are the key concepts that drive its functionality:

+##### SourceSymbol:
+At its core, every distinct named entity in your code, such as functions, classes, or variables, is represented as a symbol.
+When you query for symbols in `IndexStore`, you're seeking its primary definition and associated metadata.

+##### USR (Unified Symbol Resolution:
+Think of USR as the unique fingerprint of a symbol.
+It's a consistent identifier that ensures even if a symbol appears in various places or across projects, we know it's the same entity.

+##### Occurrence:
+`SourceSymbol` instances aren't just static entities; they live and breathe throughout your code.
+When you query for occurrences of a symbol, it aims to capture every specific instance or reference of a symbol in your project, revealing the footprint of that symbol in your codebase.

+##### Related Occurrences:
+Beyond just finding where a symbol exists or occurs, it's often vital to understand its broader context and relationships.
+Related Occurrences do just that, fetching symbols and instances that share a defined relationship with the queried symbol.
+This can encompass overrides, implementations, associations, and more, providing a richer tapestry of how a particular symbol interplays with others in your project.

 ### Getting Started:

 To use `IndexStore` in your project, you'll need to instantiate an index with a valid `Configuration` instance.